odpi/egeria-k8s-operator/DEVELOP.md

 * A *nix variant or macOS (shell script usage)
 * Ensure you have 'GO111MODULE=on' set

+## Known issues/gotchas

+* Due to a bug in the toolkit, the kube-proxy-rbac image used is provided by openshift.
+See https://github.com/operator-framework/operator-sdk/issues/4813#issuecomment-823669700 for more information.
 ## Creation of the template project

 These commands use the operator-sdk to create the initial project.
 Code is then edited manually.
 The commands used are included here in case we need to rebuild the template in future and remerge in customized code